Looking for a summer packing checklist? Check it out here!

 Warm socks made from wool or an insulated synthetic will protect your piggy’s.
 Make sure the socks you choose are thin enough to comfortably fit inside your ski or snowboard boots if you plan on shredding!
 Smartwool makes excellent socks for winter weather so stop by West Portal Outfitters and pick up a pair or two to keep those toes toasty.

-For your face, Phunkshun Wear makes incredible and sustainable face masks with anti-phreeze technology, making the mask less likely to freeze due to water saturation, keeping your cheeks warm all day long.
+For your face, Phunkshun Wear makes incredible and sustainable face masks with anti-phreeze technology, making the mask less likely to freeze due to water saturation and keeping your cheeks warm all day long.